vinaya-class/vinaya-class.github.io/src/99-questions.md

 Is rice- or almod milk allowable in the afternoon?

+A bhikkhu opens a box of fruit-juice and drinks some of it, leaving the half-full box on the table.
+The next day, another bhikkhu sees the box of juice and drinks the remaining part.
+Are there offences, for either bhikkhu?

 ## Food 2

 What is the lifetime of the following items?